-Eight sites were cored during Leg 198 on a broad depth transect (Table T1) designed to characterize changes in the nature of surface and deep waters through time, including vertical gradients of temperature, oxygenation, and corrosiveness.
+Eight sites were drilled during Leg 198 on a broad depth transect (Table T1) designed to characterize changes in the nature of surface and deep waters through time, including vertical gradients of temperature, oxygenation, and corrosiveness.
 Six sites were cored on the Southern High, and one each on the Central and Northern Highs.
-The Southern High had been cored during previous Deep Sea Drilling Project (DSDP) and ODP legs; thus, the general stratigraphy of this area was known prior to drilling.
+The Southern High had been cored during previous Deep Sea Drilling Program (DSDP) and ODP legs; thus, the general stratigraphy of this area was known prior to drilling.
 The Central and Northern Highs, however, had not been cored previously.

-A virtually complete section from the Holocene to the lowermost Berriasian (lowermost Cretaceous) was cored on Shatsky Rise.
+A virtually complete section from the Holocene to the Jurassic/Cretaceous boundary interval was cored on Shatsky Rise.
 Leg 198 also cored the first igneous rocks from Shatsky Rise, predominantly diabase sills that may represent a regional intrusive event.
 Multiple coring produced a composite section for all but a small portion of the Cenozoic.
-Prominent orbital cycles throughout the Cenozoic hold significant potential for both the precise correlation between holes and sites and for improving the resolution of the Cenozoic timescale.
+Prominent orbital cycles throughout the Cenozoic hold significant potential for precise correlation between holes and sites.

 A number of critical transitions were cored during Leg 198, most in multiple holes from several sites.
-Dark-colored claystones rich in organic carbon (C{org}) and porcellanites of early Aptian OAE1a were recovered at three different sites.
-Samples from two of these sites have extremely high organic carbon contents, up to 34.7 wt%.
+Dark-colored, organic carbon (C{org})-rich claystones and porcellanites of early Aptian OAE1a were recovered at three different sites.
+Samples from two of these sites have extremely high organic carbon contents, up to 25.2 and 34.6 wt%.
 This organic matter is marine in origin and of exceptional preservation, containing evidence for cyanobacteria and the oldest known alkenones, compounds produced by haptophyte algae.
 The preservation of organic matter and common lamination suggests deposition and diagenesis in highly dysoxic or anoxic environments.
 Nannofossil and radiolarian biostratigraphy indicate that the three sections correlate with sediments representing OAE1a at other sites in the Pacific and southern Europe, including the well-known Selli level of Italy.
 The recovered organic-rich sequences are possibly the best pelagic records of OAE1a.

 A significant representation of the MME was recovered at two sites.
 Clusters of large Inoceramus prisms are seen in the cores for several meters but disappear abruptly.
-This disappearance is in the same stratigraphic position in two sites at ~69 Ma and correlates to the Inoceramus extinction and the isotopic shifts that mark the MME at other deep-sea locations.
-Prisms have been noticed in three additional sites as well.
+This disappearance is in the same stratigraphic position in two holes at ~69 Ma and correlates to the Inoceramus extinction and the isotopic shifts that mark the MME at other deep-sea locations.
+Prisms have been noticed in washed samples from a third site.
 The significance of the short range of visible specimens in this open-ocean setting is not currently understood.
-Benthic foraminiferal data from the Shatsky Rise depth transect will help to accurately characterize the changes in deepwater properties across this event.
+Benthic foraminiferal data from the Shatsky Rise depth transect will help to accurately characterize the changes in deep-water properties across this event.

 A remarkable set of cores was taken across the Cretaceous/Tertiary (K/T) boundary at four sites on the Southern High and in nine separate holes.
-The lithostratigraphy of the boundary succession is similar in all of the holes, allowing precise correlation between records.
-The uppermost Maastrichtian whitish nannofossil foraminiferal ooze contrasts strongly with the pale orange, clay-rich lowermost Danian foraminiferal ooze.
-The contact is affected by bioturbation, but otherwise the boundary interval is undisturbed.
+The lithostratigraphy of the boundary succession is remarkably similar in all of the holes, allowing precise correlation between records.
+The uppermost Maastrichtian whitish nannofossil foraminiferal ooze contrasts strongly with the pale orange, clayrich lowermost Danian foraminiferal ooze.
+The contact is mixed by bioturbation, but otherwise the boundary interval is undisturbed.